City of the Damned

 - You can bless humans to gain power.

-- You are able to hide you divinity and disguise yourself as a human to lure enemies to you.
+- You are able to hide your divinity and disguise yourself as a human to lure enemies to you.

 - Your strength is the ability to heal yourself when needed.

-- To win, kill all demons or ascend beyond Archangel.
+- To win, kill all demons or ascend beyond Chrome Angel.
 Survival of mankind is not required.

-- You start as a puny Imp who is no match for an Angel.
+- You start as a puny Crimson or Shadow Imp who is no match for a Chrome Angel.
 Run or summon help when confronted by one.

 - You kill humans (or fellow demons, by the way) to gain power and heal.

 - Beware of blessed ones.
-When you touch them - you will burn and consume the blessing.
+When you touch them, you will burn and consume the blessing.
 Blessed humans are immune to possession.
-Though the damage from blessings is minor, it way prove fatal in some situations.

 - Your strength is the ability to summon allies to yourself to gang up on your enemy.

-- Remeber, "friendly fire" is allowed for your faction.
-Be cautions when walking side by side your "friends".
+- Remember, "friendly fire" is allowed for your faction.
+Be cautious when walking side-by-side with your "friends".

-- To win, kill all angels or ascend beyond Archdemon.
+- To win, kill all angels or ascend beyond Archdemon or Shadow Devil.
 Destruction of mankind is not enough.

 - Humans are generally weak and frail.